bmmalone/pyllars/README.md

     the normal `StandardScaler`, this class ignores `nan`s, `inf`s and other typically-problematic values.

+* `nan_nearest_neighbors`.
+A simple k-NN algorithm which handles features with missing values represented as `np.nan`s.

 * `pandas_utils`.
 Utilities for working with pandas data frames, such as seamless file-IO for a variety of formats like parquet, hdf5 and excel.